A memorial service to the many friends you lost when they went swimming 55 minutes after having lunch.

 We tend to think that the audience is critical.
 The audience is not critical.
 The audience comes for a good performance.
 The audience comes to say, “That was a great hour I just spent,” or “A great day.”
 No one, except the terminally personality distorted, wants to go home and say, “What a great day.
 The guy burned out.
 The woman was horrible.
 I really enjoyed it.”
 I mean those are the people who pull wings off flies.
 So, the audience isn’t critical; they’re for you.

-We tend to think, mythologically, that we can drive fast and close due to our superb reflexes, and so on the interstate you’ll find somebody doing 75 MPH, about three car lengths behind the car in front of them, and about three car lengths ahead of the car in back of them; and I got news for you, if the person in front of you slams on the break, there is no physical way in the universe, there is no law of physics in the world that will allow you to stop in time.
+We tend to think, mythologically, that we can drive fast and close due to our superb reflexes, and so on the interstate you’ll find somebody doing 75 MPH, about three car lengths behind the car in front of them, and about three car lengths ahead of the car behind them; and I got news for you, if the person in front of you slams on the break, there is no physical way in the universe, there is no law of physics in the world that will allow you to stop in time.
 I don’t care how fast your reflexes are.
 Similarly, if you slam on the breaks, the person behind you will hit you.
 These are acts of faith, and believe me, mythology acts of faith in this case.

 You wise up in second marriages.
 Now, there’s a piece of mythology.
 The rate of divorce in second marriages is worse than the rate of divorce in first marriages; and guess what, the rate of divorce in third marriages is worse than the rate in second marriages.
 Why?
 Because we keep looking for and finding the exact same person.